 Hi!
 I'm Matt.
 Nice to meet you!

-Previously, I built Hoot and a few other things with my partner Christina.
+Before Dropbox, I built Hoot, an Android video messaging app, and a few other things with my business partner, Christina.
 Hoot was the first mobile app for both of us, and, as with any new technology, the victories were as glorious as the impasses were frustrating.
 Before that, I was at Hunch (later eBay via acquisition) and Meebo.
 I am constantly reminded of my gratitude for the mentorship I've received.
 Much of what I know has come from patient, talented coworkers.

 At Stanford, I studied computer science and left with undergraduate and master's degrees.
 I did my best to exhaust the course catalogue's supply of systems courses, though I may have left a few behind.